 Annual Domestic Collection (Euros)

 Less than 0.4m 0.4m - 0.8 m

 0.8m - 4m

 8m - 16m 16m - 24m

 More than 24m

 Less than 0.4m 0.4m - 4m

 The calculation of membership fees for Associate RRO Members which collect fees for reprographic reproduction is based on what the organisation collects on the basis of reprographic reproduction licensing directly, not taking into consideration any remuneration received through the national RRO for further distribution.

 Provisional RRO Members

-Creator and Publisher Association Members
+Creator or Publisher Association Members